dotlang/language/doc/RFE.md

 int32 -> int
 int64 -> long
 what about everything long and providing core functions to support multi-byte tuple to process images or do bitwise operations?

-? - places of special behavior: array and map. anything and nothing. where we have exceptions.

 ? - q: in which cases should we allocate on heap and in which on stack?